Breanne Siwicki

-Breanne Emma Joan Siwicki (born 1 January 1995) is a Canadian open water swimmer.
-Born in Winnipeg, Manitoba she now resides in Minneapolis, Minnesota where she goes to school at the University of Minnesota while competing for the Minnesota Golden Gophers.
-Siwiciki competed for Manitoba at the 2013 Canada Summer Games in Sherbrooke, Quebec.
+Breanne Emma Joan Siwicki (born 1 January 1995) is an arts administrator and artist and Canadian open water swimmer.

+Born in Winnipeg, Manitoba she resided in Minneapolis, Minnesota where she received her BFA at the University of Minnesota while competing for the Minnesota Golden Gophers.
+Siwicki competed for Manitoba at the 2013 Canada Summer Games in Sherbrooke, Quebec.
 There she won six medals (1 gold, 2 silver, 3 bronze) over several events including a gold in the 1,500 m freestyle and a bronze in the 5,000 m open water race.
-Siwicki now competes for the Canadian national team in open water swimming events and competed for Canada at the 2017 World Aquatics Championships where she finished 29th in the 5,000 m race.
+Siwicki competed for the Canadian national team in open water swimming events and competed for Canada at the 2017 World Aquatics Championships where she finished 29th in the 5,000 m race.